vscode-reborn-ai/vscode-reborn-ai/README.md

 4. Use the Debug Console in the main Visual Studio Code window to view any output or errors.

-5. If you need to make changes to the extension, stop the Extension Development Host, make the changes, and then start the Extension Development Host again.
+5. To make changes to the extension, update the code, and then press `Ctrl + Shift + F5`/`Cmd + Shift + F5` (or click `Run > Restart Debugging`) to reload the extension.

-6. Once you are satisfied with your changes, submit a pull request to the original repository.
+6. Once you are satisfied with your changes, submit a pull request to this repository.

 ## TODO